NOAKES: WILL ACADEMIC ‘MOBSTERS’ SILENCE HIM?

 “As the campaign proceeds, a steadily larger range of hostile ploys and communications comes to be seen as legitimate.”

 Cran cites other examples of academic mobbing.
-One victim calls for a focus to shift from looking for the “bad guys”.
-The focus should be on the group psychology that leads “otherwise good people to inhumanely attack another person without terms or limits”.
+One victim calls for a focus to shift from looking for the “bad guys” to the group psychology that leads “otherwise good people to inhumanely attack another person without terms or limits”.

 Noakes’s lawyers have argued successfully that he did not act as a medical doctor in his tweet.
-He also did not have a doctor-patient relationship with breastfeeding mother Pippa Leenstra on Twitter.
+And that he did not have a doctor-patient relationship with breastfeeding mother Pippa Leenstra on Twitter.
 He was participating in a general discussion on Twitter.
 And his tweet was clearly information, not medical “advice”, as Strydom alleged.

 Click here to read: Did SA, UK scientists do something dodgy to nail Noakes?

-And there wasn’t even a victim in this case – a curious fact that led Appeal Chair Mogotsi to comment.
+They also noted that there wasn’t even a victim in this case.
+That curious fact also elicited comment from Appeal Chair Mogotsi.
 He noted Leenstra’s absence as the putative victim in this case.

 He also noted Leenstra’s comment in a reply tweet to Noakes, Strydom and paediatric dietitian Marlene Ellmer.
 “Too much conflicting information,” Leenstra said.
-Not advice.
+Crucially, Noakes did not give her advice as Strydom had claimed.

 HPCSA’s ‘bad behaviour’

-Van der Nest has also argued that the HPCSA has acted in bad faith throughout.
-Noakes is entitled to costs for having to defend himself against an action that had no merit, he said.
-He also argued that as the HPCSA is a statutory body, it enjoys no protection from the law for its bad behaviour.
+Van der Nest argued that the HPCSA has acted in bad faith throughout.
+Noakes was entitled to costs for having to defend himself against an action that had no merit, he said.
+He also argued that as the HPCSA as a statutory body, enjoys no protection from the law for its bad behaviour.

-He explains that HPCSA breached its own rules by trying to appoint Wentzel-Viljoen onto its Professional Conduct Committee that heard the charge against Noakes.
+The HPCSA breached its own rules by trying to appoint Wentzel-Viljoen onto its Professional Conduct Committee that heard the charge against Noakes, he said.
 Noakes is registered with the HPCSA as a medical doctor.
 HPCSA rules say that peers much judge health professionals.
 Dietitians are not Noakes’s peers.

 ‘Highly irregular, unfair, biased conduct’